grafana/metrictank/docs/config.md

 consumer-fetch-default = 32768
 # The maximum amount of time the broker will wait for Consumer.Fetch.Min bytes to become available before it
 consumer-max-wait-time = 1s
-#The maximum amount of time the consumer expects a message takes to process
-consumer-max-processing-time = 1s
 # How many outstanding requests a connection is allowed to have before sending on it blocks
 net-max-open-requests = 100
 ```